urbit/docs/tutorials/arvo/cli-tutorial.md

 ^-  (shoe:shoe command)
 ```

-This sequence of commands tells the compiler that the following core is a Gall
-agent core that may possess arms of the sort defined in `verb`, `agent:dbug`,
-and `agent:shoe`.
-These cores tell the compiler what type signature these arms
-must have, and ensure that the arms that are not standard Gall arms are put into
-the context so that the resulting core nests within `agent:gall`.

-As always, the casts here are just reminders of what is being produced.
-So let's
+The casts here are just reminders of what is being produced.
+So let's focus on
-follow what is being called with the `%` runes.
+what the `%` runes are doing, from bottom to top.
 We call `(agent:shoe command)`
 on what follows (i.e. the rest of the app),
 producing a standard Gall agent core.
 Then we call wrap the Gall agent core with
 `agent:dbug`, endowing it with additional arms useful for debugging, and then